19 Nissan • Jerusalem

 I snickered and whispered back, “Do you remember how Rabbi Elihu would make us recite a passage over and over if we didn’t quote it perfectly in school?
 I had a lot of trouble with that psalm.
 I lost count of how many times he had me say it.
 I never dreamed that the ‘rock’ referred to our brother.”

 Jesus looked up at me and grinned.
 I blinked.
 How had He heard that?
 I sighed.
 Then again, He is… God.
 I looked up at the darkening sky, stroking my beard.
 Letting that one sink in would take some time.
-He can probably sense my thoughts.
+I wonder… can He sense my thoughts?
 I looked over at Jesus.
 When He met my gaze, I raised one eyebrow.
 His eyes twinkled merrily as He nodded.
-My mouth fell open and He cleared His throat, looking away from me.
+My mouth fell open and He cleared His throat, looking away from me with an amused smile.
 I squinted at Him.
 Did You just laugh at me?
 He studiously reached for another piece of unleavened bread, His face blank.

 “But…” Simon sighed.
 “Why did the Messiah… You… have to die?
 Was it just because the prophets foretold it?
 Or was there a purpose beyond that?”